john-cd/rust_howto/bk/drafts/categories/rust-patterns/builder_pattern.md

 The builder pattern provides a clean and readable way to construct complex objects, especially when dealing with multiple optional fields or validation rules.

 - Instead of creating the object directly, you first create a separate Builder object.
 It is typically named `xyzBuilder` where `xyz` is the name of the struct you're building.
 The builder holds the state needed to construct the final object, often storing fields as `Option<T>` internally.
 - The builder provides methods (often named after the fields they set, like `.name("Example")`, `.timeout(Duration::from_secs(5))`) to configure the object piece by piece.
-These methods usually return `self`, allowing you to chain calls together fluently: `builder.field_a(value_a).field_b(value_b)`.
+These methods usually return `self`, allowing chaining calls together fluently: `builder.field_a(value_a).field_b(value_b)`.
-- Once the desired fields are set, you call a final method on the builder (commonly named `.build()` or `.finish()`).
+- Once the desired fields are set, call a final method on the builder (commonly named `.build()` or `.finish()`).
 This method takes the configuration stored in the builder, performs any necessary validation (like checking if required fields were provided), and then constructs and returns the final, fully-formed object.
 If the validation can fail, the `build` method typically returns a `Result`.

 ```rust,editable
 {{#include ../../../crates/cats/rust_patterns/examples/builder_pattern/builder_pattern.rs:example}}